 - Annotated bibliography and literature review (25 points, due week 11).
 Locate and evaluate 12-15 sources relevant to your research paper topic and create an annotated bibliography of those sources (in APA style).
 The introduction to the annotated bibliography will consist of a short literature review in which you critically assess what has already been written on your topic and the contribution your research will make.

 - Research paper (30 points, due week 15).
 Write a formal research paper in which you analyze a significant issue confronting the recordkeeping professional today.
-Paper topics may be selected from the areas covered in class, including but not limited to the history of records and recordkeeping throughout the world, major archival theorists and their theories, archives and social memory, the role of records in institutional accountability, changing archives clienteles, and other social issues that impact records and recordkeeping.
+Paper topics may be selected from the areas covered in class, including but not limited to the history of records and recordkeeping throughout the world, major archival theorists and their theories, archives and social memory, the role of records in institutional accountability, changing archives clienteles, the rise of social media and its impact on recordkeeping and the recordkeeping professions and other social issues that impact records and recordkeeping.
 The text of your paper should be 15 to 20 pages in length; the reference list should include at least 20 citations.
 You will be graded on the extent of your research, your description and critical analysis of the topic, the evidence you provide in support of your argument, and the clarity and quality of your writing.
 Your references and formatting should adhere to the rules established in the APA Publication Manual.

 - Participation (15 points).
 A portion of the overall grade is allocated for class participation.
-For the purposes of this class, participation includes attendance at all Elluminate sessions, thoughtful contribution to class discussions and the presentation of your research paper findings.
+For the purposes of this class, participation includes thoughtful contribution to class discussions and the presentation of your research paper findings during Week 14 or 15.
 Your participation should demonstrate that you are making an effort to master the material covered in the course and contributing to the learning of your peers.

 - Cook, T. (1997).
 What is past is prologue: A history of archival ideas since 1898, and the future paradigm shift.
 Archivaria, 43, 17-63.